tztsai/ruminer.app/src/pages/terms.md

 *September 15, 2025*

+**By downloading, accessing, or using the Ruminer application or services (the "Service"), you agree to be bound by these Terms of Service.
+If you do not agree to these terms, you may not use the Service.**

 ## Scope

 These terms govern your use of the Ruminer mobile and desktop applications (the "App"), the Ruminer website, and any related services (collectively, the "Service").